In this post, Ross talks about the categories of service levels in New Zealand on the areas of roads and utilities.

 And then, this was the slide I used up in Canada in July.
 And I take photos as a hobby so I was putting in photos on these slides, just sort of try to get Canadians and Americans to go oh, New Zealand’s nice.
 We should come.

 So this is Mt.
-Cook, this photo was taken from Visitor Centre on a July afternoon, a couple of years ago.
+Cook, this photo was taken from the Visitor Center on a July afternoon, a couple of years ago.